y-oth/dst_assessment2/report/InterestingQuestions.md

    Train the model on original MRIs, edge-enhanced MRIs, and blurred MRIs to isolate what visual features matter most.

 3. **Is the model robust to noise?**
-   Test robustness by adding Gaussian noise, rotations, and motion blur to assess generalization.
+   Test robustness by adding Gaussian noise, rotations, and motion blur to assess generalization..

 4. **Do small perturbations produce radically different saliency maps?**
    Use SmoothGrad to measure gradient stability and sensitivity to minor input changes.